-While Opening Night is often located in the Hollywood tradition of the aging-diva melodrama exemplified by All About Eve (Blondell’s role was first offered to Bette Davis), it lacks the genre’s morbid nostalgia and nastiness.
-With its vertiginous stage/screen refractions, its delight in wrong-footing viewers and engaging their participation, Cassavetes’ film is perhaps closest to the work of Jacques Rivette.
-Opening Night has inspired at least two homages from European directors: Pedro Almodovar, who performed an intricate triangulation with his All About Eve revision, All About My Mother (in which the inciting event is a fatal accident on a rainy night).
-Arnaud Desplechin’s Esther Kahn (2000), though based on a late-nineteenth-century novel, posits, with equal nutty urgency, an almost identical hypothesis on stage acting and self-actualization.
+While Opening Night is often located in the Hollywood tradition of the aging-diva melodrama exemplified by 1950’s All About Eve (Blondell’s role was first offered to Bette Davis), it lacks the genre’s morbid nostalgia and nastiness.
+With its vertiginous stage/screen refractions, its delight in wrong-footing viewers and engaging their participation, Cassavetes’s film is perhaps closest to the work of Jacques Rivette.
+Opening Night has inspired homages from at least two European directors: Pedro Almodóvar, who performed an intricate triangulation with his 1999 All About Eve revision, All About My Mother (in which the inciting event is a fatal accident on a rainy night), and Arnaud Desplechin, whose Esther Kahn (2000), though based on a late-nineteenth-century novel, posits, with equal nutty urgency, an almost identical hypothesis on stage acting and self-actualization.
 (Certainly, Opening Night, the last film Cassavetes financed and distributed himself, has always been criminally overlooked in America; there was no interest from a theatrical distributor until 1991.)